 We like: The dazzling screen

-We didn't like: Upgrades from the 2024 version are only minor
+We didn't like: Other than the M3 processor, upgrades from the 2024 version are only minor

 Choose an iPad Air if you are looking for a premium iPad but don't want the cost or weight of the iPad Pro.
 By choosing the 2025 iPad Air over the previous 2024 or 2022 versions, you will future-proof your access to Apple's latest AI features (Apple Intelligence).